RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/tls-configuration.md

 alwaysopen: false
 categories: ["RS"]
 ---
-To prevent unauthorized access to your data, RS databases support the TLS protocol that includes:
+To prevent unauthorized access to your data, RS databases support the SSL/TLS protocol that includes:

 - Encryption - Makes sure that the traffic can only be read by the sender and recipient.
 - Authentication - The server or client makes sure that it communicates with an authorized entity.